hasansujan23/Login-Portal-Using-Grails/README.md

 </table>

 # Installing
-Follow the steps to install the project in your local environment.
+Follow the steps to install the project in your local environment :).

 - Goto your phpmyadmin panel and create a database named portaldb.
 - Then goto application.yml file and change username or password.